Talhasalani001/Drug-Consumption-Analysis/README.md

   - **Drug Usage**: Consumption frequencies for 18 substances (e.g., alcohol, cannabis, cocaine) categorized into 7 levels.

 ## Key Questions
-1. **Predictive Modeling**: Can we predict cannabis usage based on demographic and psychological metrics?
-2. **Clustering Analysis**: Can we identify groups of individuals based on personality traits and drug consumption patterns?
+1. **What are the significant correlations between drug usage and other variables such as age, gender, and education?**
+2. **Can we build predictive models to estimate the likelihood of drug usage based on individual characteristics?**
+3. **How do various demographic factors like gender, age, and socio-economic status influence the consumption patterns of different drugs?**
+4. **What trends can be observed across different age groups, genders, and educational backgrounds in terms of drug usage?**

 ## Methods
 - **Data Preprocessing**: